tommarvoloriddle/saaketh.github.io/_publications/2010-09-01-paper-title-number-2.md

 ---
-title: "Coarse to Fine Bilinear Convolutional Neural Networks for Fine-grained Image Recognition"
+title: "Smart Bot for Handwritten Digit String Recognition"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'The CNN model used in this paper determines the digit in the image provided real-time.
 The system plays the recorded audio and displays the output